-Employers must take steps to make sure the workplace safe.
-It is critical that business, labor, social and health services, education, law enforcement and government undertake a collaborative approach to workplace violence prevention.
-This course will explore four main topics: Characteristics of Workplace Violence, The Occupational Safety and Health Act of 1970, Elements of an Effective Workplace Violence Prevention Plan and How to Handle Violent Situations.
+Employers must take steps to make sure the workplace is safe.
+It is critical that business, labor, social, and health services, education, law enforcement, and government undertake a collaborative approach to workplace violence prevention.
+This course will explore four main topics: Characteristics of Workplace Violence, The Occupational Safety and Health Act of 1970, Elements of an Effective Workplace Violence Prevention Plan, and How to Handle Violent Situations.
 Some 2 million American workers are victims of workplace violence each year.
 Workplace violence can strike anywhere, and no one is immune.

 At the end of this training course the learner will be able to: